Shift Left: Moving Container Security into the Dev, Test, and Build Process

 Learn how you can use a DevOps methodology that optimizes application deployments and provides greater security for containers.
 This article explains how to move security into the container creation process in the DevOps workflow.

-More organizations are applying a DevOps methodology to optimize application workload deployments.
-Streamlining infrastructure deployment, whether on-premises or in a public-hybrid cloud, as well as integrating application component publishing itself, brings value to the organization as well as its customers.
+More organisations are applying a DevOps methodology to optimise application workload deployments.
+Streamlining infrastructure deployment, whether on-premises or in a public-hybrid cloud, as well as integrating application component publishing itself, brings value to the organisation as well as its customers.

 A typical deployment involves a development and test stage, where testing of code stability and overall application functionality occurs.
 From there, the code could go through another series of tests (typically performance testing) in a staging environment before it is redeployed to the final production environment.